Stephen Crainey

-Stephen Daniel Crainey (born 22 June 1981) is a Scottish former professional footballer.
-He is currently U21 manager for Wigan Athletic.
+Stephen Daniel Crainey (born 22 June 1981) is a Scottish former professional footballer who is assistant head coach at Blackpool.

 A left back, he made 319 appearances in the Premier League and Football League, including 214 for Blackpool.
 In his 18-year-long playing career, Crainey has also previously played for Celtic, Southampton, Leeds United, and Wigan Athletic and Fleetwood Town.
 He joined AFC Fylde in December 2015 for a brief spell.

-He also played for the Scottish national team on twelve occasions.
+He also played for the Scotland national team on twelve occasions.

 Club career

 Early career

 Born in Glasgow, Crainey started his professional career with Celtic in 1997.
 He made a total of 58 appearances for the Hoops.
 He scored one goal when Celtic beat Hearts 5–2 in the quarter-final of the 2000–01 Scottish League Cup.
 On 18 March 2001 he helped Celtic win the League Cup at Hampden Park when they beat Kilmarnock 3–0 in the Final.
 He then made 15 appearances as Celtic won the 2001–02 Scottish Premier League championship.

 Crainey started the 2003–04 season with Celtic, but on 6 February 2004 he moved to England when he signed for Premier League side Southampton.
 He made his debut four days later as the Saints lost 2–0 away to Arsenal.
 However, he was to make a total of just five Premier League appearances for Southampton.